hamtana/FlatApp/README.md

 ### Running Locally

+Using a terminal of your choice (e.g PowerShell for Windows or Terminal for MacOs), in the command line :\
-Clone the repository into your folder
+git clone the repository into a folder of your choice\

+In  the terminal of this folder:
 ```
 cd WeAreNumber1
 git checkout tags/Heroku.1.4